darkeclipz/fractals/README.md

 ﻿# Fractals & Rendering Techniques in GLSL

-This repository all my work with fractals.
+This repository contains all my work with fractals.
 [An explanation can be found here](https://darkeclipz.github.io/fractals/paper/Fractals%20&%20Rendering%20Techniques.html).

 # Fractal Shader